mit-rss/visual_servoing/README.md

 The elements you should include in your Lab 4 presentation include:
 - Explanation of vision algorithm strengths and weaknesses.
 Why does each algorithm perform as it does on each dataset?
 - Explanation of the homography transformation.
 How do we convert pixels to plane coordinates?
 - Demonstration of parking controller performance.
-Make sure you mention your method for tuning the controller gains.
+Make sure you explain and justify the design choices you made in your controller.
 Hint: include error plots from **rqt_plot**
 - Demonstration of the line-follower.
-Make sure you mention your method for tuning the controller gains.
+Describe any adjustments you needed to make to your perception and control modules in order to follow lines.
 Hint: include error plots from **rqt_plot**

 Please include video, screen shots, data visualizations, etc. in your presentation as evidence of these deliverables.
 A good report will make quantitative and qualitative evaluations of your results.